Indore City Bus: Accolades

 Noted writer Gurcharan Das wrote in his blog on how Indore's bus service could prove to be helpful in solving New Delhi's bus transport problems.
-Blueline buses killed as many as 488 people in New Delhi during the 3-year span of 2005-2008.
-Gurcharan writes "Indore is now quoted (with Bogota) as having the best bus service in the world".
+Blueline buses killed as many as 488 people in New Delhi during the 3-year span of 2005–2008.
+Gurcharan writes "Indore is now quoted (with Bogotá) as having the best bus service in the world".